Originally written for the 100th Anniversary in 2014 by Ruth Smith and Robert A. Quinn

 A similar trend occurred with Peregrine Falcons and Ospreys.
 Along with NH Fish and Game and the US Fish and Wildlife Service, NHA staff and volunteers spent countless hours monitoring these birds of prey to help increase their success.
 In 2001 Peregrine Falcons expanded their nesting sites to include an office building in downtown Manchester.
 A camera was installed at this nest enabling the public to observe as chicks hatch and grow each spring.

 In 1997 NHA spearheaded an overwhelmingly successful and innovative program to attract nesting terns back to the Isles of Shoals.
 Using non-lethal methods to deter gulls and decoys and sound recordings to attract terns, Common Terns resumed nesting.
 Steady growth from six pairs in 1997 to 1,687 pairs in 2002 surely spelled success.

-Common Loon protection continued through the work of the Loon Preservation Committee which expanded, built a new center in Moultonborough and became an official affiliate of NH Audubon. (replace the end of the sentence that is there with this).
+Common Loon protection continued through the work of the Loon Preservation Committee which expanded, built a new center in Moultonborough and became an official affiliate of NH Audubon.

 After years of field data collection, NHA published the Atlas of Breeding Birds in New Hampshire in 1994 – the most massive and complex volunteer project the organization had ever undertaken.